How to Make a Checklist That Works?

 Polishing the Checklist

-It's almost good now, let's remove the excess phrases and punctuation.
-After all, the checklist will be used in a certain context, and it will give the necessary hints.
-In some sense, a checklist is not even a completely literary text, you can sacrifice some spelling rules to reduce noise and improve the quality of the instrument.
+It's almost ready.
+Let's remove excess phrases and punctuation.
+The checklist will be used in a specific context and will provide the necessary hints.
+In some ways, a checklist is not a purely literary text; we can sacrifice certain spelling rules to reduce noise and enhance the effectiveness of the tool.

 ☐ T-shirts by number of nights